dsubhasish09/ros_demo/README.md

 # ros_demo
-This is a demo package for testing new ideas in ROS
+These are demo packages for testing new ideas in ROS
 ## man_urdf
 This is the ROS package having the URDF of a puma type 6 DOF serial chain manipulator.
 Some launch files have been added for basic visualization.
 ## man_control